Call us at (541) 685-7861, or send us an email.

 So turn on your tap and enjoy a glass of tasty and healthy water anytime day or night.

-With the increased customer interest driven by the media mentioned above, we want to assure our customers that the drinking water delivered to your homes and businesses is safe and healthy.
+We want to assure our customers that the drinking water delivered to your homes and businesses is safe and healthy.
+We have been monitoring for PFAS since 2013 and our results show that PFAS are not detected in our drinking water.

 Learn more